MaxHastings/Kolo/GenerateTrainingDataGuide.md

 GenerateQuestionLists:
   - name: 'DocumentList'
     questions:
-      - 'Based on the above content, generate a list of questions where the user asks how to use different things.'
+      - 'Write a question as if you are an experienced user with made up specific requirements and details and you want the LLM to work for you using the following information.'
-      - 'Based on the above content, generate a list of questions where the user asks to summarize different parts of the content.'
+      - 'Write a question as if you are a new user and you want to know how to do something from the following information.'
-      - 'Based on the above content, generate a list of questions where the user wants to learn certain parts of the content.'
+      - 'Write a question as if you are a new user and you want to know something specific from the following information.'
-      - 'Based on the above content, generate a list of questions where the user wants to understand the concepts in the content.'
+      - 'Write a question as if you are a new user and you want to have a broad understanding of the following information.'
-      - 'Based on the above content, generate a list of questions where the users ask you to help do something for them based on various needs and requirements.'
+      - 'Write a question as if you are a new user that is confused and wants something rephrased from the following information.'

   - name: 'CodingList'
     questions:
-      - 'Based on the above content, generate a list of questions where a new user wants to learn how to use the code and what it does using different tones and styles.'
+      - 'Write a question as if you are an experienced user that wants to know a specific implementation detail in the following code.'
-      - 'Based on the above content, generate a list of questions where the user wants to know what a specific thing does in the code.'
+      - 'Write a question as if you are a new user that wants to know how to use the following code for a particular situation.'
 ```

-Usage: The seeds are combined with the instructions to produce a variety of questions, such as tailoring them to either document or coding contexts.
+Usage: The seeds are combined with the instructions to produce a diverse set of questions, such as in the above example tailoring them to either documentation or coding contexts.

 ### Prompt Templates